-The time that you invest in your resume now will pay off with an interview for a job that fills your soul.
+Chin up, job seeker.
+The time that you invest in your resume now will pay off with an interview for a job that makes you happy.

 You’re freaking amazing.
 It’s time to tell your new boss.
-These resume writing tips start with the look of your resume.
-Why?
-Because design affects readability and readability affects how you write your resume.
+These resume writing tips are divided into 3 major sections:

 Resume Readers: Bots vs Humans

 There’s a conflict between the bots and humans when it comes to resume design.
 Resume-reading bots are soulless machines looking for keywords.
 They prefer simple designs with no shading, no symbols, photos or fancy pants fonts.

 Humans subconsciously want to read something that makes sense visually.
 Icons and shading help to direct the eye and provide emphasis on the areas where they are used.
 Here are two examples of resume templates.
 One has no icons, the other one does.
 Which one is easier to read?

 Bots want just the facts in arial and times new roman in a word doc.
 Humans want a pleasing design that gets the most important information above the fold starting at the left-hand corner.
 The point here is that you need to have two templates at the ready — an ATS-friendy one and a clean, human-pleasing one.